 - 1 can (10 ounce) sweetened condensed milk

-- 1 teaspoon vanilla extract or to taste
+- 1 teaspoon pure vanilla extract, or rum extract

 - In a large bowl, combine eggnog, heavy cream, condensed milk, and vanilla until incorporated.

-- Pour the mixture into an ice cream maker and freeze according to manufacturer's directions.
+- Pour the mixture into the frozen bowl of an ice cream maker and churn according to manufacturer's directions.
 It took me 25 minutes to reach a soft-serve consistency.

 - Transfer ice cream to a lidded container.
 Cover surface with plastic wrap and seal.
-Freeze ice cream for 3 hours or overnight for best results.
+Freeze for 3 hours or overnight for best results.

-- Serve ice cream with whipped cream and a sprinkle of nutmeg.
+- Serve with whipped cream and a sprinkle of nutmeg.

 Inspired by allrecipes.com.